It's important to know if you have HIV or some other sexually transmitted infection. When you know about it you can get treatment.

-With RFSL’s testing reminder you get a text message when it’s time to go and get tested.
-The service is free and anonymous and is aimed at you who are a man and have sex with other men and at you who are a trans person.
+With RFSL’s testing reminder, you get a text message when it’s time to go and get tested.
+The service is free and anonymous and is aimed at you who are a man and have sex with other men and/or you who are a trans person.

 You can choose to get a reminder every third, sixth or twelfth month.
 Text THREE, SIX or TWELWE to 71111 to start the service.